arcticmatt/pencil-flip/content/Writing & Literature/field_trip_report1.md

 if they were even conscious of it, it most likely just seemed like any other day at the park.

-Anne Sexton’s poetry is said to be largely confessional.
+&nbsp;&nbsp;&nbsp;&nbsp;Anne Sexton’s poetry is said to be largely confessional.
 In fact, she’s known to be one of the first confessional poets, alongside Sylvia Plath and Robert Lowell.
 There have, however, been claims that many of her poems have been misread, and that the supposed autobiographical elements they obtain do not